kingsotn/pages/README.md

 ![](images/speed.png)

-After some thought, I have learned a fundamental theorem of engineering for use cases:
+After some thought, I discovered a fundamental thought that is good to remember when deciding what you want to build with a certain service:

-> The features of an API service, namely its speed, reliability, and accuracy determine the feasible and best experience use cases
+> The features of an API service — namely its speed, reliability, and accuracy — readily determine the feasible and best app use cases

-Trying to create an application that doesn't match the technical abilities of its services, or APIs will not yield good user experiences.
+Trying to create an application that doesn't match the technical abilities or advantages of its services, or APIs will not yield good user experiences.
 Here, let me a draw a rough diagram to explain.
+For example, I'll never use openai's dalle for chart creation.
 The following is what I define as a `Use Cases Diagram` ->

 ![](images/triangle.png)

-This diagram is somewhat inspired by the [CAP Theorem](https://en.wikipedia.org/wiki/CAP_theorem).
+This diagram is somewhat inspired by what is known in distributed systems as the [CAP Theorem](https://en.wikipedia.org/wiki/CAP_theorem).
 Most companies who offer AI services (api) exist somewhere here.
 I've put the companies that I am familiar with or have used before.

 Oftentimes, you can't have all 3, but I'm not saying the ones in the middle are better. it's just that they probably have an equal balance of all of them.
 You also start to notice that companies that are positioned on the bottom of the triangle are ones that are very domain specific — eg. video, image, NeRF object, or audio generation — hence, accuracy and reliability are more important factors for speed.
-Some of the use cases that exist from the capabilities of the `reliable-accurate` services are in `asynchronous` services rather than realtime ones, eg. traffic detection, data collection or labelling, hard generation tasks.
-Anyways, let me know what you think about this.
+Therefore, I would not use those tools (at their current speed) for an app that prides itself in speed.
+Some of the use cases that exist from the capabilities of the `reliable-accurate` services are in `asynchronous` services rather than realtime ones, eg. traffic detection, large scale video classification, data collection or labelling, hard generation tasks.
+And it seems like twelvelabs are already very aware of this.
+If they want to have more consumer level apps then they need to make their api faster.
+Likewise for groq, if they want more specific use cases, then they may need to move down towards accuracy (but groq's different because they just offer fast inferences).

+I might continue working on this app, I find it could be a good extension of [summarize.tech](https://www.summarize.tech/).
+It was fun!